 Only people who have successfully completed Home Office accreditation (Single Point of Contact officers) may deal with Communications Service Providers on these issues.
 The only permitted SPOC for Local Authorities is the National Anti-Fraud Network (NAFN) housed by Tameside Council.
 The SPOC will act as a gatekeeper in relation to necessity and proportionality and make initial enquiries as to feasibility and will then submit any applications considered to meet the tests to the Office for Communications Authorisations (OCDA) for consideration for approval.

 This means that internal authorisation and Judicial Approval are not required.
-However, the Senior Responsible Officer or another member of staff of equivalent rank, will be made aware of any application.
+However, the Senior Responsible Officer or a Designated Senior Officer will be made aware of any application.

-The Interim County Solicitor maintains a central, retrievable register of all Notices or Authorisations granted within the preceding three years.
+The Director of Legal and Democratic Services maintains a central, retrievable register of all Notices or Authorisations granted within the preceding three years.
 This is kept in the Trading Standards Service.

 11.0 Oversight by members